-The Schubert Center actively works with community organizations, government agencies and other strategic working groups to promote effective public policy and practice for children and families.
-Students are an integral part of our work, serving as Research Fellows, participating in externship placements in local organizations, and advocating for policy changes on the local, state and federal levels.
+The Schubert Center works with community organizations, government agencies, and other strategic working groups to promote effective public policy and practice for children and families.
+Students are integral to our work, serving as Research Fellows, participating in externship placements in local organizations, and advocating for policy changes on the local, state, and federal levels.

 Our primary issue areas and examples of research initiatives include:

 Child Welfare & Well Being

 - Addressing the cycle of poverty

 - Caring connections and assistance for youth transitioning out of foster care